unoplatform/Uno.Wasm.Bootstrap/doc/runtime-execution-modes.md

 - The first pass needs the creation of a profiled interpreter build, which records any methods invoked during the profiling session.
 - The second pass rebuilds the application using the Mixed AOT/Interpreter mode augmented by the recording created during the first pass.

-This mode gives very good results, where the RayTracer sample of this repository goes from an uncomressed size of 5.5MB to 2.9MB.
+This mode gives very good results, where the RayTracer sample of this repository goes from an uncompressed size of 5.5MB to 2.9MB.

 To create a profiled build: